 Parents are in charge of deciding some of the most important details such as when to eat, what is being served, and where the meal takes place.

 The child gets to decide how much and whether or not they want to eat.

 The following tips work in tandem with this division of labor:

-There is no reward of a dessert for how much a child is willing to eat.
+- There is no reward for a dessert for how much a child is willing to eat.

 Satter also encourages family meals where everyone sees what everyone else is eating and how that’s all going down.
 Like, literally.

 As parents, my husband and I have some different methods for encouraging our kids to try new things for the first time (or tenth time) which you can read about here.
 However, there is a lot to be said for not forcing the issue at all, and we’ve certainly done a combination of both mostly based on the personalities of our boys.

 “You don’t have to eat it.”

 The food, no matter how “yucky” the food does have to stay on their plates.

 I love this because as a frequent student of marketing tactics I’ve learned that the more a product is presented to a consumer, and how beautiful that presentation is, the more likely they are to try it.